-Sofia (and Bulgaria in general) is for the people living in north Greece an easy and cheap destination to go for weekends, for skiing or even for the daily shopping.
+Sofia (and Bulgaria in general) is for the people living in north Greece an easy and affordable destination to go for weekends, for skiing or even for the daily shopping.
 As soon as you cross the Greek – Bulgarian boarders the prices drop dramatically!
 So, many Greeks have marked Bulgaria as one of their first trips abroad…paradoxically, for me, Bulgaria was my 32nd country!
 Of course, I regretted that I had not visited this beautiful neighbour country earlier and even if I stayed for 5 days in the capital I promised I will be back soon!
-So, let’s go through some things to do in Sofia!
+So, let’s go through some things to do in Sofia especially in spring or in autumn!

 As soon as we arrived in Sofia we clearly realised that is a city of contrasts and it s similar enough to Athens.
 The ancient ruins blended in the city’s everyday life and in the metro stations, the food (they have a…drinkable version of tzatziki called tarator!!) , the vibrant neighbourhoods, the graffiti, the traffic and the cars that park everywhere, the folklore dances and even the rubbish and the dirty walls of many historical/ dated buildings!
 Some taxi drivers will try to scam you (insist on using the meter beforehand!) and some people will give you local things to try for free because they just liked you!